Solar Hijri calendar

-The Solar Hijri calendar is a solar calendar and one of the various ancient Iranian calendars.
-It begins on the March equinox as determined by astronomical calculation for the Iran Standard Time meridian (52.5°E, UTC+03:30) and has years of 365 or 366 days.
-It is the modern principal calendar in Iran, and is sometimes also called the Shamsi calendar, Khorshidi calendar. and abbreviated as SH, HS or, by analogy with AH, AHSh.
+The Solar Hijri calendar is the official calendar of Iran.
+It is a solar calendar, based on the Earth's orbit around the Sun.
+Each year begins on the day of the March equinox and has years of 365 or 366 days.
+It is sometimes also called the Shamsi calendar, Khorshidi calendar or Persian calendar and the most recent of the Iranian calendars.
+It is abbreviated as SH, HS, AP, or, sometimes as AHSh, while the lunar Hijri calendar (commonly known in the West as the 'Islamic calendar') is usually abbreviated as AH.

+The epoch (very first day) of the Solar Hijri calendar was the day of the spring equinox, March 19, 622 CE.
+The calendar is a "Hijri calendar" because that was the year that Mohammed is believed to have left from Mecca to Medina, which event is referred to as the Hijrah.

-The Ancient Iran Solar calendar is one of the oldest calendars in the world, as well as the most accurate solar calendar in use today.
-Since the calendar uses astronomical calculation for determining the vernal equinox, it has no intrinsic error.
-It is older than the Lunar Hijri calendar used by the majority of Muslims (known in the West as the Islamic calendar): the Hijrah, the journey of the Islamic prophet Muhammad and his followers from Mecca to Medina in the year 622.
-Unlike the latter, its years are solar years rather than lunar years.
+Since the calendar uses astronomical observations and calculations for determining the vernal equinox, it theoretically has no intrinsic error in matching the vernal equinox year.
+According to Iranian studies, it is older than the lunar Hijri calendar used by the majority of Muslims (known in the West as the Islamic calendar); though they both count from the year of the Hijrah.
+The solar Hijri calendar uses solar years and is calculated based on the "year of the Hijrah," and the lunar Hijri calendar is based on lunar months, and dates from the presumed actual "day of the Hijrah".

-Each of the twelve months corresponds with a zodiac sign; their names are the same as ancient Zoroastrian names from the Zoroastrian calendar – in Afghanistan on the other hand, the names of the zodiacal signs are used instead.
-The first six months have 31 days, the next five have 30 days, and the last month has 29 days in usual years but 30 days in leap years.
+Each of the twelve months of the solar Hijri calendar corresponds with a zodiac sign.
+In Iran before 1925 and in Afghanistan before 2023, the names of the zodiacal signs were used for the months; elsewhere the month names are the same as in the Zoroastrian calendar.
+The first six months have 31 days, the next five have 30 days, and the last month has 29 days in common years, 30 in leap years.

 The ancient Iranian New Year's Day, which is called Nowruz, always falls on the March equinox.
-While Nowruz is celebrated by communities in a wide range of countries from the Balkans to Mongolia, the Solar Hijri calendar itself remains only in official use in Iran and Afghanistan.
+Nowruz is celebrated by communities in a wide range of countries from the Balkans to Central Asia.
+Currently the Solar Hijri calendar is officially used only in Iran.

 Structure

 Epochal date

-The calendar's epoch (first year) corresponds to the Hijrah in 622 CE, which is the same as the epoch of the Lunar Hijri calendar but as it is a solar calendar, the two calendars' year numbers does not coincide with each other and are slowly drifting apart, being about 43 years apart as of 2023.
+The calendar's epoch (first year) corresponds to the Hijrah in 622 CE, which is the same as the epoch of the Lunar Hijri calendar but because it counts solar years rather than (shorter) lunar years, the two calendars' year numbers do not coincide with each other and are slowly drifting apart, being about 43 years apart as of 2023.